wakester25/wakester25.github.io/_posts/2020-9-26-Proteus-Analysis.md

   * __ProcessExplorer__ = gives you a view of all processes running (like a more indepth version of task manager)
   * __Autoruns__ = used to see if a malicious file set executables to run on startup

-After double clicking the application and launching it, immediately the original .exe disappears and you are met with a screen stating *“There was an error with chrome”* and giving you the options to either *“send a report”* or *“close”*.
+After double clicking the application and launching it, immediately the original .exe disappears and you are met with a screen stating *“There was an error with chrome”* and giving you the options to either *“send a report”* or *“don't send”*.
 No matter which option you choose the application respawns with the GUI component which always overlays any other applications you have open.

 <img src="{{ site.baseurl }}/images/proteus_basic/error_report.PNG">